QuTech-Delft/squidasm/README.rst

     git clone https://github.com/QuTech-Delft/squidasm.git

+This will create a new folder with the name squidasm and download the squidasm package to that folder.

 The SquidASM install script requires the NetSquid user name and password to be set into environment variables.
 This can be done by executing the following code, but with your own user name and password: